grove-platform/tooling/audit/gdcd/scripts/README.md

 - **Matching counts**: Projects where log and audit-cli agree
 - **Different counts**: Projects where counts differ (with the difference shown)
 - **Only in log**: Projects found in the log but not in audit-cli output (may indicate project name mismatches)
-- **Only in audit-cli**: Projects found in audit-cli but not in the log - these are automatically excluded in the second run for a cleaner comparison
 - **Total pages**: Sum of all page counts from each source, excluding deprecated projects and projects only in audit-cli

 ## Log Format Requirements